-Poleaxed, Dylis could just stare as the demons arranged themselves into the starting position they'd formed on the ship, the V larger this time around.
+Poleaxed, Dylis could just stare at the demons as they arranged themselves into the starting position they'd formed on the ship, the V larger this time around.
 She started as Myrrine grabbed a hold of her arm and pulled, grinning.
 'Hold on tight!'

 The speed was incredible.
 It had been hard to tell when they were over the sea without landmarks to judge distance by.
-Over land, with trees and houses and far away city walls rushing past in a blur of colors, her eyes were starting to ache.
-They hadn't been going this fast the first time they went to Trade.
+Overland, with trees and houses and far away city walls rushing past in a blur of colors, her eyes were starting to ache.
+They hadn't been traveling this fast the first time they'd gone to Trade.

 There was no wind.
 All the times she'd been carried by one of them, there had been no wind, and at least that stayed the same.
 Clinging to Myrrine's shoulders Dylis forced herself to look ahead and only ahead.
 She'd never hear the end of it if she ended up vomiting all over Myrrine's back.